allpassportstamps/allpassportstamps.github.io/_posts/2025-08-29-Gambia-village-initiation-ritual.md

 Pablo, my tour guide, and I drove to Arch 22.
 On the way there, we saw many vultures hanging out on the streets.

 We climbed up the Arch, which got its name after the July 22, 1994 coup.
-The view of the city, the mosques, and the houses were amazing; Banjul is on an island connected to mainland Gambia.
+The view of the city, the mosques, and the houses was amazing; Banjul is on an island connected to mainland Gambia.

 ![arch22]({{site.baseurl}}/assets/img/gambia/arch22.jpeg){:width="50%"}